Portland's Home Energy Score: what sellers need to know

 Why it trips sellers up

 Because it's needed at listing, not at closing.
-A launch that's otherwise perfect, photos done, staging placed, weekend planned, can stall for days waiting on an assessor appointment.
+A launch that's otherwise perfect (photos done, staging placed, weekend planned) can stall for days waiting on an assessor appointment.
 Assessors book out exactly when the market is busiest.

-At Lauren Rose Realty it's a standing item on the listing-launch checklist, scheduled the same week as photography, so it's simply never the bottleneck.
+For my sellers it's a standing item on the listing-launch checklist, scheduled the same week as photography, so it's simply never the bottleneck.

 Does a low score hurt your sale?

 Less than sellers fear.
-Portland buyers are used to older housing stock, a 1926 bungalow scoring a 3 surprises no one.
+Portland buyers are used to older housing stock.
+A 1926 bungalow scoring a 3 surprises no one.
 What the score does change:

 The checklist version